Sustainability | GovernanceResponsible Sourcing of Minerals

 Evaluations and Future Activities

-In fiscal 2025, we have set “a ratio of at least 90% of suppliers whose procurement of conflict minerals (3TG) is confirmed as being from RMAP-compliant smelters” as a common KPI for the TDK Group and will become more proactive in promoting Group-wide efforts, specifically those to make continued requests to suppliers while responding to inquiries from customers in a precise and timely manner.
+In FY March 2025 as in past years, we requested that suppliers continue to make procurements from RMAP-compliant smelters.
+We requested maximum efforts from suppliers whose compliance we could not confirm.
+For 3TG, the share of suppliers confirmed as procuring from RMAP-compliant smelters was 93.9%.
+For FY March 2026, we have set “a ratio of at least 90% of suppliers whose procurement of conflict minerals (3TG) is confirmed as being from RMAP-compliant smelters” as a common KPI for the TDK Group and will become more proactive in promoting Group-wide efforts, specifically those to make continued requests to suppliers while responding to inquiries from customers in a precise and timely manner.
 Furthermore, since collaboration with industrial organizations is essential to solve the expanding problem of responsible sourcing of minerals, we will continue to participate in such industrial discussions.

 ---|